A guide to Zendesk automation conditions to act after hours since status change

 Price (per agent/month, monthly)$69$109$149Contact Sales

-Key Automation & Workflow FeaturesBasic automations and triggers, prebuilt dashboards, macros.Everything in Team, plus customizable ticket layouts, SLA management, and self-service customer portal.Everything in Growth, plus skills-based routing, advanced reporting, and HIPAA compliance.Everything in Professional, plus custom roles, a sandbox for testing, and more advanced customization.
+Key Automation & Workflow FeaturesRobust automations and triggers, prebuilt dashboards, macros.Everything in Team, plus customizable ticket layouts, SLA management, and self-service customer portal.Everything in Growth, plus skills-based routing, advanced reporting, and HIPAA compliance.Everything in Professional, plus custom roles, a sandbox for testing, and premium customization.

 (For the latest details, you should always check the official Zendesk pricing page.)

-Instead of wrestling with nullifying conditions and time-delay traps, you can use AI to manage your workflows with more brains and less brawn. eesel AI plugs directly into your Zendesk account to give you a smart automation layer that understands context and learns from your team.
+Instead of relying only on status-based checks, you can use AI to manage your workflows with even more context. eesel AI integrates seamlessly with your Zendesk account, providing a smart layer that learns from your team's unique way of working.

-AI-powered platforms like eesel AI offer a more flexible and powerful path forward.
-By actually understanding the context of a conversation, an AI agent can automate your workflows with real intelligence.
-This frees up your human agents to focus on what they do best: solving complex problems and making customers happy.
+AI-powered platforms like eesel AI offer a flexible path to automate your workflows with even more intelligence.
+This supports your human agents, allowing them to focus on the high-level problem-solving that keeps customers happy.

-Ready to see what's possible beyond rigid, time-based rules?
-You can try eesel AI for free and see how it can bring intelligent automation to your Zendesk workflows.
+Ready to see how intelligent automation can enhance your Zendesk environment?
+You can try eesel AI for free and see how it complements your Zendesk workflows.

 Frequently asked questions

 These conditions refer to time-based rules in Zendesk automations that execute actions after a specific duration has passed since a ticket's status was last updated.
-They help automate routine tasks like sending reminders or closing stale tickets, keeping your support queue organized.
+They help automate routine tasks like sending reminders or closing stale tickets, keeping your support queue organized and efficient.

-Common uses include automatically solving pending tickets after a period of customer inactivity, sending follow-up reminders, escalating tickets that have remained open for too long, or officially closing 'Solved' tickets after a defined grace period.
-They reduce manual effort for repetitive tasks.
+Common uses include automatically solving pending tickets after a period of customer inactivity, sending follow-up reminders, escalating tickets that have remained open for a specific duration, or officially closing 'Solved' tickets after a defined grace period.
+They significantly reduce manual effort for repetitive tasks.

-AI tools understand the conversational context and intent of a ticket, moving beyond rigid time and status checks.
-They can automate complex, nuanced workflows, manage tasks on closed tickets, and adapt to specific business needs without the need for intricate, error-prone rule building.
+AI tools can enhance your setup by understanding the conversational context and intent of a ticket.
+They can automate complex, nuanced workflows and work alongside your existing Zendesk conditions to adapt to specific business needs without manual rule-building.

-The functionality for setting up basic automations and triggers, including time-based conditions like "hours since status change," is available across all Zendesk Support and Suite plans.
-However, advanced customization and other features may depend on your specific plan tier.
+The functionality for setting up robust automations and triggers, including time-based conditions like "hours since status change," is available across all Zendesk Support and Suite plans.
+Advanced customization and additional features depend on your specific plan tier.

 Share this post